bjt19/HomeGrow/README.md

 ## Future Work <a id="Future"></a>
-1. Larger frames to supoprt more plants
+1. Larger frames to support more plants
 2. Advanced voice recognition system
 3. Integration with weather API
 4. Image recognition for plant diseases
+5. Sourcing alternatives to UPVC pipes to have a biodegradable system

 ## Meeting Minutes <a id="Meeting"></a>